mobizt/FirebaseClient/README.md

 The async client also create the instances of async data and stored as a slot in its queue.

 The async data created in the async client queue, holds the header and payload of the http request and response.

-The authentication task has the highest priority and `SSE mode (HTTP Streaming)` task has the lowest priority in the queue.

-When `SSE mode (HTTP Streaming)` task is currently running and new sync or async task is added to the queue, the `SSE mode (HTTP Streaming)` task will be stopped (but remains in the queue) because we can open one TCP socket connection using one SSL client at a time.

-> [!TIP]
-> In ESP32 device, if you want to run many tasks concurrency using different async clients.
-It may not be possible in some case because  ESP32's `WiFiClientSecure` consumed memory up to 50k per a server connection.

-Alternatively, this can be done by using the `ESP_SSLClient` that was included in this library which it works in the same way as ESP8266's `WiFiClientSecure` which the lower memeory consumption can be achieve by setting the smaller buffer size.
-This is the [example](/examples/App/NetworkInterfaces/EthernetNetwork/EthernetNetwork.ino) for how to use `ESP_SSLClient` with this library.

 > [!WARNING]